Skip to footer content

 C# List (How it Works For Developers)

 Lists are versatile and dynamic data structures used to store and manipulate collections of data in C#.
-Lists are part of the System.Collections.Generic namespace, which provides a range of powerful, type-safe collection classes and strongly typed objects.
-This beginner-friendly tutorial will guide you through the basics of using C# Lists, including how to create/add elements, access specified index or first occurrence, modify specified element, and remove elements, as well as some common use cases.
+They are part of the System.Collections.Generic namespace, which provides a range of powerful, type-safe collection classes and strongly typed objects.
+This beginner-friendly tutorial will guide you through the basics of using C# Lists, including how to create/add elements, access specified indices or first occurrences, modify specified elements, and remove elements, as well as some common use cases.

 Creating Lists